The International Hotel Law Review: Singapore

 From a hotel owner's perspective, combining conventional space with flexible workspace can potentially unlock value by maximising space usage and providing access to a growth market, all while boosting its revenue via rent from the flexible workspace tenant.
 Hotel owners interested in moving into this area can secure flexible workspace operators as tenants, but should take into account the profitability of those operators, and consider including more stringent covenants in these leases to cover risks.

 The covid-19 pandemic has, however, thrown the traditional leasing model into doubt.
-With work-from-home arrangements continuing to be the default and no visibility for leisure travel in the near future, real estate owners and operators are holding back on taking up new leases or renewing existing leases.
-In Singapore, the government passed new laws18 and implemented measures barring landlords of non-residential real estate from enforcing the obligations in leases against tenants.
+With work-from-home arrangements continuing to be the prevalent or semi-permanent default moving forward, real estate owners and operators are holding back on taking up new leases or renewing existing leases.
+In Singapore, the government also passed laws23 and implemented measures barring landlords of non-residential real estate from enforcing the obligations in leases against tenants during the nationwide lockdowns.
 Tenants are likely to rely on these laws for rental relief but access to relief is conditional on the tenant first informing the landlord of the impending breach.
 Once notice is given, parties should try to negotiate in good faith to reach a compromise.
-If parties are unable to reach an agreement, an independent third-party Assessor can be appointed to determine the applicable form of relief under the new laws.
+If parties are unable to reach an agreement, an independent third-party assessor can be appointed to determine the applicable form of relief under the new laws.

 Intellectual property and branding